mosip/documentation/docs/Auth-SpringBoot-User-Guide.md

 ## Inject required libraries

-* Add the [AuthAdapter](Auth-Adapter.md) module to your project as a maven dependency
+* Add the Auth Adapter module to your project as a maven dependency

 ```xml
 <dependency>